lnguyenh/spotify-sonos-bot-skill/README.md

 This project is a **skill** for Mycroft that provides convenient voice commands to play Spotify music on Sonos speakers.

+Big kudos to:
-Kudos to the people involved in the project **Node Sonos HTTP API** (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API, and in the project **Spotipy** (https://github.com/plamere/spotipy) that is used for things not available directly from the Node Sonos project.
+- the project **Node Sonos HTTP API** (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API
+- the project **Spotipy** (https://github.com/plamere/spotipy) that is used for populating the user's list of personal spotify playlists, and to play the most popular songs for a given artist.

-**It is still WIP** but provides in its current state the vital commands for controlling Sonos and Spotify while cooking dinner :). **It currently only supports playing music on one Sonos speaker** but using the node http api, it should be fairly easy to add support for several speakers.
+In its current state, this project provides all the commands I have needed in order to voice-control Sonos and Spotify while cooking dinner :). **It currently only supports playing music on one Sonos speaker** but using the node http api, it should be fairly easy to add support for several speakers.

 ## Supported Commands
 * "Play some music"